Brom95/duckllm/Readme.md

 App has several keys:

 - `-m` string Model to use [gpt-4o-mini, mistralai/Mixtral-8x7B-Instruct-v0.1, meta-llama/Meta-Llama-3.1-70B-Instruct-Turbo, claude-3-haiku-20240307] (default "gpt-4o-mini")
 - `-r` render output as markdowm.
-Output is more beautiful but without streaming.
+Output is more beautiful but without streaming (interactive mode only).
+- `-q` query to send in non interactive mode.
+Can be useful for quick info during terminal session.
+- `-c` try provide  only code in non interactive mode.
+Useful to pipe output in file.
 After start you gonna see smth like:

+## Interactive mode

 ![prompt](docs/prompt.png)